Crozier: Western Christianity

-The crosier is conferred upon a bishop during his ordination to the episcopacy.
+The crozier is conferred upon a bishop during his ordination to the episcopacy.
 It is also presented to an abbot at his blessing, an ancient custom symbolizing his shepherding of the monastic community.
-Although there is no provision for the presentation of a crosier in the liturgy associated with the blessing of an abbess, by long-standing custom an abbess may bear one when leading her community of nuns.
+Although there is no provision for the presentation of a crozier in the liturgy associated with the blessing of an abbess, by long-standing custom an abbess may bear one when leading her community of nuns.

-The traditional explanation of the crosier's form is that, as a shepherd's staff, it includes a hook at one end to pull back to the flock any straying sheep, a pointed finial at the other tip to goad the reluctant and the lazy, and a rod in between as a strong support.
+The traditional explanation of the crozier's form is that, as a shepherd's staff, it includes a hook at one end to pull back to the flock any straying sheep, a pointed finial at the other tip to goad the reluctant and the lazy, and a rod in between as a strong support.

-The crosier is used in ecclesiastical heraldry to represent pastoral authority in the coats of arms of cardinals, bishops, abbots and abbesses.
+The crozier is used in ecclesiastical heraldry to represent pastoral authority in the coats of arms of cardinals, bishops, abbots and abbesses.
 It was suppressed in most personal arms in the Catholic Church in 1969, and is since found on arms of abbots and abbesses, diocesan coats of arms and other corporate arms.

-In the Church of God in Christ, the largest Pentecostal church in the United States, the presiding bishop bears a crosier as a sign of his role as positional and functional leader of the Church.
-In some jurisdictions of the United Methodist Church, bishops make use of crosiers at ceremonial events.
+In the Church of God in Christ, the largest Pentecostal church in the United States, the presiding bishop bears a crozier as a sign of his role as positional and functional leader of the Church.
+In some jurisdictions of the United Methodist Church, bishops make use of croziers at ceremonial events.

 Papal usage

-Popes no longer carry a crosier and instead carry the papal ferula.
+Popes no longer carry a crozier and instead carry the papal ferula.
 In the first centuries of the church, popes did carry a crozier but this practice was phased out and disappeared by the time of Pope Innocent III in the thirteenth century.
-In the Middle Ages, much as bishops carried a crosier, popes carried a papal cross with three bars, one more than the two bars found on crosiers carried before archbishops in processions (see archiepiscopal cross).
+In the Middle Ages, much as bishops carried a crozier, popes carried a papal cross with three bars, one more than the two bars found on croziers carried before archbishops in processions (see archiepiscopal cross).
 This too was phased out.
 Pope Paul VI introduced the modern papal pastoral staff, the papal ferula, in 1965.
-He and his successors have carried a few versions of this staff, but never a crosier.
+He and his successors have carried a few versions of this staff, but never a crozier.